 Mission Bay Park

--Mission Bay Park is San Diego’s largest park and offers plenty of room to run around (and play in the amusement park), or jump right into the water.
+-San Diego’s largest park and offers plenty of room to run around, or jump right into the water.
 If you’re looking for a more relaxing beach experience, check out La Jolla Shores or Mission Bay Park.

 -Ocean Beach is one not to forget about.
 It’s San Diego’s longest beach and is a great place for surfing, sunbathing, and people-watching.